jonaswox/stressapptest-cmdlinescript/README.md

 is called with 2 args, it is assumed you want to assign argList[0] and argList[1] to the respective args, and so on.
 -W can be placed wherever.

+for ez of use add; alias stresstest='./stress_test.sh' -> to your .bash_aliases or possibly .bashrc

 Happy Stress!